chilearningcode/SQL-Explore-AdventureWorks-Dataset/README.md

 💡 Retention drops significantly from the first month to subsequent months, with few customers returning after their initial purchase.
 This trend is consistent across all months analyzed, highlighting **the need for improved customer retention strategies**.

 #### Query 6️⃣: Trend of Stock level & MoM diff % by all product in 2011.
 If %gr rate is null then 0.
 Round to 1 decimal
+> Analyzing stock trends can provide insights into the efficiency of the purchasing department's and manufacturer's performance
 ```sql
 with data_2011 as (
   select